CloudI/website/_build/html/_sources/Java_Integration.txt

 Integrating a Java Application with CloudI
 ==========================================
-The general steps for adding a Java application to Cloudi are:
+The general steps for adding a Java application to CloudI are:

 1. Create a new class named *Main* that will initialize the CloudI API
-2. Create a new class named *Task* that subscribes to various Cloudi requests and delegates the processing of these requests to different Java methods.
+2. Create a new class named *Task* that subscribes to various CloudI requests and delegates the processing of these requests to different Java methods.
 3. Create a JAR file that contains the different Java classes.
 4. Add the JAR file to the CloudI configuration.
 5. Test the application.